top of page

 Nau mai, haere mai and welcome to the Dunedin Concerto Competition!

-Bruce Hodgson Patron: Dunedin Concerto Competition
+Patron, Dunedin Concerto Competition

-As we look forward to the 2025 competition, we invite you to join us in celebrating the finest young musical talent throughout the Otago and Southland regions at the Dunedin Concerto Competition.
+As we look ahead to 2027, we invite you to join us in celebrating the finest young musical talent throughout Otago and Southland.

 We extend our deepest condolences to the Hodgson family on the passing of Clare and Bill Hodgson in 2023 and 2024, respectively.
 Their unwavering support and patronage have been instrumental in the success of our competition.

-© 2025 Dunedin Concerto Competition.
+© 2026 Dunedin Concerto Competition.
 All Rights Reserved.

 Registered as Dunedin Concerto Competition Charity Trust CC60504